Innovation

 Portfolio businesses

 Inven2 has a portfolio comprising 50 companies.
-We have established them either on our own or alongside investors to commercialise research results from innovative researchers.
+We have established them either on our own or alongside investors and others.
 The point of departure for the companies are research results from innovative researchers.
-The portfolio value in December 2022 is NOK 11 billion, but this will vary with the value of the individual company and how long we are shareholders in the most valuable companies.
+The portfolio value in December 2023 is NOK 11 billion, but this will vary with the value of the individual company and how long we are shareholders in the most valuable companies.

 Products on the market